Ordering Library Materials

 Once ordered, it is difficult to predict how long it will take for a particular title to be ready for circulation.
 It can take anywhere from one week to three months.
 Orders are processed as quickly as possible in the library, and for the most part, our suppliers fill them in a timely manner.
 If the material is urgently needed, please write RUSH in bold letters on the request form.
 If it is needed by a particular date or semester, add this information.
 The library staff will try and fill the order and catalog the material by that date if possible.

 The library distributes CHOICE cards to each division.
 These are individual reviews of books that have been evaluated by CHOICE magazine, a reviewing journal published by the Association of College and Research Libraries.
 You may submit CHOICE cards countersigned with the division’s faculty contact’s initials in lieu of the order request form.
 If you would like to be involved in selecting materials from CHOICE cards, contact your division’s faculty contact.

 Ordering Non-Print Materials:

 Non-print materials may be ordered using the standard request form.
 Please mark the type of AV format after the title.

-You will receive the cards you submitted to order items back via campus mail after the materials are ready for circulation.
-Normally these are returned to the faculty once a month.
+You will receive the order cards that you submitted to us back via campus mail after the materials are ready for circulation.
 If you would like to receive immediate notification when an item is ready for circulation, please indicate this on the card when you submit it for ordering.
 The Cataloging Department will call you to let you know it’s ready and you can pick it up at the Circulation Desk.
 It will be held for you at Circulation for about a week, and then sent to the collection.